MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 If you find that the AI doesn't generate the right queries, you can provide more examples.

-To provide examples, you can select the edit button under **Example SQL queries** on the right side.
+To provide examples, you can select the edit button under **Example SQL queries** on the right side, as shown in this screenshot:

 :::image type="content" source="./media/how-to-create-ai-skill/ai-skill-adding-examples.png" alt-text="Screenshot showing where you can edit the examples you provide to the AI." lightbox="./media/how-to-create-ai-skill/ai-skill-adding-examples.png":::